luttje/videobrew/README.md

 <hr>

 ## 🚧 Unmaintained Proof of Concept
 This project is a proof of concept that is not actively maintained.
-If you have any questions, feel free to [open an issue](https://github.com/luttje/videobrew/issues/new).

 </div>